Skip to content

 bin/console database:migrate <BundleName> --all

-If you use Deployment Helper, you can add it to the .shopware-project.yaml file like this:
+If you use Deployment Helper, you can add it to the .shopware-project.yaml file:

 yaml